-Security Guard Who Was Shot in Las Vegas Shooting Reappears on Ellen After Reports He Had Vanished
+Security Guard Wounded in Las Vegas Shooting Appears on Ellen After Reports He Vanished

 “He’s asked that everyone respect his request for privacy,” the statement read.
 “We could not be more proud of Jesus.”

-Campos was hailed a hero after he reportedly sprang to action the night of the Las Vegas shooting, approaching the hotel room unarmed in which Paddock used to aim and kill people.
+Campos was hailed a hero after he reportedly sprang to action the night of the Las Vegas shooting, approaching the hotel room unarmed as Paddock sprayed the crowd below with high-powered weapons fire.

 Paddock saw Campos coming through the cameras he had rigged in the hallway.
 When Campos got to the room, Paddock fired through the door, hitting him in the leg.
 Campos then used his radio to raise the alarm.